All Episodes

 Santorum is getting cringed for the team player comment.

-Now let me explain that to you, because I have on this program several times.
+Now, let me explain that to you because I have on this program several times.

 And this is not a defense of Santorum.

-In fact, if you take a look at the first hour last night of that debate, there was all of that inside baseball talk about earmarks and Title X. I don't even know what Title X is, folks, and I am an expert in this stuff, and I don't even know what Title X. And then they started talking about Title XX, and I don't know what Title XX is.
+In fact, if you take a look at the first hour last night of that debate, all of that inside baseball talk about earmarks and Title 10.

 I had to go look this stuff up.

-There's one guy that appeared as though he had nothing to do with inside Washington stuff, and that's Romney.
+But here's the thing: of all of the things said in the first hour, there's one guy that appeared as though he had nothing to do with inside Washington stuff, and that's Romney.

-Romney appeared to be the guy.
+Romney appeared to be the guy that had no roots.

-They had no roots, and in what in fact, Romney doesn't have a federal record.
+In fact, Romney doesn't have a federal record.

 Everybody else does.

-Santorum does, Newt does, Paul does, Romney does it.
+Romney does it.

 Romney is immune to any criticism.